 3. Review naloxone: including dosing and infusions

-Dr. Daniel Brooks has no relevant financial relations to disclose.
+Dr. Daniel Brooks and Dr. Jon McGreevy have no relevant financial relations to disclose.

 Dr. Brooks is board certified in Medical Toxicology, Emergency Medicine (EM) and Addiction Medicine.
 He is a Professor of Medicine and Emergency Medicine at the University of Arizona College of Medicine-Phoenix (UofA COMP) and works clinically at the Banner University Medical Center-Phoenix and Phoenix Children’s Hospital caring for patients with toxicological injuries and exposures, including outpatient clinic visits.
 He also works Emergency Department shifts at the EM residency program at Valleywise Healthcare Center, and was the Medical Director of the Banner Poison & Drug Information Center (and two other poison centers) for over 20 years.
 His interests include occupational exposures, substance use disorders and integration of poison centers into public health.
 He is also the Co-Director of the Center for Toxicology and Pharmacology Education and Research (CTPER) at the UofA COMP.